From the World Heritage inscription:

-Quirigua isn’t the most sexy of Mayan ruins.
+Quirigua isn’t the sexiest of Mayan ruins.
 It is significantly smaller than most sites like Tikal, Copan, or Coba.
-What buildings are left are not that large and it lacks the awe inspiring pyramids of a Chichen Itza.
+What buildings are left are not that large and it lacks the awe-inspiring pyramids of a Chichen Itza.

-What it does have is perhaps the best collection of intact Mayan stelle in the world.
-Not only are the stelle in relatively good condition, but they are also the largest stelle in the world.
+What it does have is perhaps the best collection of intact Mayan stele in the world.
+Not only are the stele in relatively good condition, but they are also the largest stele in the world.
 In fact, they are the largest pre-Columbia stone sculptures in the Americas.

 Quirigua is often considered a companion to Copan in Honduras.
 If you are visiting Copan, a trip to Quirigua only takes about 1-2 hours, depending on time at the border and traffic.
 The entire site can be explored in about an hour.